+The City/County urban growth management agreement specifies that the County's acknowledged Comprehensive Plan and implementing regulations shall apply until annexation and the City adopts subsequent plan amendments.
 The Oregon City Code requires the City Planning Department to review the final zoning designation within sixty days of annexation, utilizing the chart below and some guidelines laid out in Section 17.06.030.